 Kiki (real name Kirsten) spent time at the West Mill House in France, which she still owns, before moving to northern Virginia and making wines in her garage.
 Vines were planted in the Goldvein area.

-Their wine bottle labels were designed by a local artist through the process of an artwork competition organized by art shop owner Shirley Rush.
+Their wine bottle labels were designed by a local artist through the process of an artwork competition organized by the late art shop owner Shirley Rush.
 Barbara Brennan was the winner of the first contest.
 They plan to have one every year.
-They have bottled their wines in the Charlottesville area.

 Many of their initial events and tastings mostly took place at Mosaic Central Farm Markets and in the Fairfax and Falls Church areas with some local appearances such as the Mother's Day event at the Westmoreland Berry Farm.
 They partnered with Stone Room Concerts to present a successful live music concert series.
 They also participated in the Second Friday ArtWalks here in town and more recently have had tastings at Denson's Grocery and a booth at the 2017 Wine and Oyster Festival at nearby Stratford Hall, home of the Lee's.